yakkl/smart-wallet/packages/contracts/code/README.md

 ## Scripts

 There are a number of other scripts that can be used to interact with the contracts.
 These scripts can be found here.
 The scripts are written in TypeScript and can be run using the ts-node command.
 The scripts are:
+- swap-test.ts - Main script to test the SwapRouter contract
+- deploy.ts - Script to deploy the contracts
+- deploy-local.sh - Script to start the local network
+- list-accounts.ts - Script to list the accounts on the local network and their balances
 - audit-transaction.ts
 - decode-log.ts
 - gather-analytics.ts